 Need another math game?
 I’ve got you covered with Pet Add it, Build It and Pet Count it, Build It.
 Grab some cubes so students can count, add and build.
 Students roll two dice, add, count out the total and place the cube stack on their board.
 Now students can see and compare numbers!
 For example, nine is taller/more than three.

 Make a Pet Mom and Baby Number Line!
 Students are identifying numbers and counting on.

 FREEBIE alert!
 Just click HERE or the photo to grab your goldfish graphs!

 Make graphing come to life using yummy goldfish crackers!
-Students can make a number graph or a
+Students can make a number graph or a color graph.

 Play Frog I Spy a Shape to practice identifying shapes and drawing shapes.
 Notice and ask questions about the shapes.
 How many points/corners does the ____ have?